 Ticks can migrate indoors on a pet but most ticks won’t stay there as they cannot either survive or reproduce.
 So any that you inadvertently bring indoors, will eventually die.
 Outside in your garden, one of the best remedies is to keep the grass on your lawn short and well-manicured.
 Try to avoid building up rough areas which are left to run wild and if you are lucky enough to have deer wandering in and out, you could install stock fencing during the warmer months between April and September.

 Things to avoid when removing a tick

 - Don’t try and burn the tick off with a match – your dog or cat will probably object to this as well

 - Do not smother the tick with Vaseline or another form of oil

 - Do not use alcohol to remove a tick

 - Follow authoritative instructions to remove a tick, like these from University of Manitoba tick expert Kateryn Rochon:

 Prevention is better than cure

-Minimising the chances of being bitten will help protect both you and your pets from unwelcome passengers and reduce your possible exposure to tick-borne diseases.
-Cover your skin whilst walking outdoors particularly in long grass – tuck long trousers into your socks and wear light colours.
-Ticks are usually quite a dark colour so are easier to spot on light coloured clothing.
+Minimizing the chances of being bitten will help protect both you and your pets from unwelcome passengers and reduce your possible exposure to tick-borne diseases.
+Cover your skin whilst walking outdoors, particularly in long grass – tuck long trousers into your socks and wear light colors.
+Ticks are usually quite a dark color so are easier to spot on light-coloured clothing.